Dental Implants — Park City, UT

 One great benefit of getting dental implants is that they’re the closest restorative procedure to your natural teeth, meaning you’ll get to care for them in the same way.
-With the proper maintenance, you can enjoy your newly improved smile for over 35 years.
+With the proper maintenance, you can enjoy your newly improved smile for a lifetime.
 Just be sure to:

 - Brush your teeth for at least two minutes twice a day.